myrtam/CANNR/README.md

 ------

 To use the Web-based version of the CANNR tool, you must first build it.
-To build the tool, navigate to the working directory and use the command
+To build the tool, navigate to the working/cannrtool (or working\cannrtool on Windows) directory and use the command

 docker build -t cannrtool .